pscretn/8051-Programming-Using-Keil-uVision/Square-or-SquareRoot-of-8-bit-Data/README.md

 * Change the values as shown in image above , Inorder to alter value , Double-Click on it >> Change Value [ `0A` ] >> Press `Enter`
 *  Run Code , After a few seconds we need to Stop running the code
 ### Output
-From the image below we can see the sum of series of 8-bit numbers in Location : 4300 <br><br>
+From the image below we can see the square root of 8-bit numbers in Location : 4300 <br><br>
 ![](/images/im7.png) <br><br>